List of municipalities in New Brunswick

-Municipalities in New Brunswick may be incorporated under the Municipalities Act of 1973 as a city, town, village, regional municipality, or rural community.
+Local governments in New Brunswick may be incorporated under the Local Governance Act of 2017.
+Local governments include municipalities – cities, towns, and villages – as well as rural communities and regional municipalities.
 Municipal governments are led by elected councils and are responsible for the delivery of services such as civic administration, land use planning, emergency measures, policing, road, and garbage collection.
-New Brunswick has 8 cities, 26 towns, 61 villages, 1 regional municipality, and 8 rural communities.
-Although rural communities are under the Municipalities Act, the provincial government distinguishes them from municipalities.